demirkayaender/callgrapher/README.md

 A modern, interactive web-based application for visualizing DOT callgraph files with support for node dragging, collapsing subsections, and dynamic exploration.

-**✨ New:** Includes `dotgen` - a Go-based tool to generate DOT callgraphs from Go codebases!
+**✨ New:** Built-in Go code analyzer!
+Select a folder directly in the browser to generate callgraphs on the fly - no command-line tools needed!

 ## Project Structure

 - **Web Viewer** (`/`): Interactive web application for visualizing DOT files
+- **Browser-based Go Analyzer**: Generate callgraphs from Go folders directly in your browser
 - **DOT Generator** (`/dotgen`): Command-line tool to generate callgraphs from Go code

 ## Features

+### Visualization
 - **DOT File Support**: Load and parse standard DOT/Graphviz files
+- **Generate from Go Folder**: Select a Go project folder and generate callgraph instantly in the browser
 - **Interactive Visualization**: Drag nodes to reposition them, zoom, and pan
+- **Smart Collapse/Expand**:
+  - One-click "Collapse All" to show only entry functions (great for large graphs!)
-- **Collapse/Expand**: Double-click nodes to collapse/expand their connections
+  - Granular control: Right-click nodes to collapse/expand outgoing, incoming, or all connections
+- **Context-Aware Menus**: Only shows applicable actions based on node state
 - **Node Details**: Click on any node to view detailed information
 - **Export**: Save your graph as a PNG image
 - **Modern UI**: Beautiful, responsive design with gradient backgrounds
-- **Hierarchical Layout**: Automatic layout of callgraph with proper hierarchy
+- **Left-to-Right Layout**: Horizontal flow for better visibility on wide screens
 - **Real-time Stats**: View node and edge counts
+- **Visual State Indicators**: Border shows outgoing state, background shows incoming state

 ## Getting Started